COVID-19 Digital Resource Center

 Third Dose of the COVID-19 vaccine for Moderately to Severely Immunocompromised Individuals

-Includes people who have:
+Includes people who are aged 12 years or older and have:

 - Been receiving active cancer treatment for tumors or cancers of the blood

 - Received an organ transplant and are taking medicine to suppress the immune system